Kusum Dola: Plot

-Iman Mukherjee aka Emon is a kind-hearted, studious, and short-tempered girl who aspires to be a doctor lives with her father Police Officer Jayanta Mukherjee in Sundarpur, a village in North Bengal.
+Imon Mukherjee is a kind-hearted, studious, and short-tempered young girl who pass higher secondary exam and aspires to be a doctor.
+She lives with her father, a police officer, Jayanta Mukherjee in Sundarpur, a village in North Bengal.
 She is supposed to go to Kolkata to study in a medical college and to achieve this Jayanta decides to take early retirement from his job.
-On the other hand, Ranojoy Chatterjee aka Rono, a Kolkata-based IPS Officer decided to go to Jaisalmer on a vacation.
+On the other hand, Ranojoy Chatterjee aka Rono, a Kolkata-based IPS Officer decides to go to Jaisalmer on a vacation.
 On the trip to Jaisalmer, Ranajay meets Roopkatha.
-They develop romantic feelings but are unable to express them.
+They develop romantic feelings for each other but are unable to express them.
 As they bid adieu, Rono promises to call her.

-Meanwhile, in Sundarpur, Iman is disturbed and tortured by Gogna, a local goon almost every day.
+Meanwhile, in Sundarpur, Iman is disturbed by Gogna, a local goon, almost every day.
 Gogna is obsessed with Iman and wants to marry her.
-When Jayanta came to know about it, he arrests Gogna and punishes him in the police station.
-But then he receives a call from Akhil Ghosh, a minister and orders him to release Gogna.
-But when Jayanta refuses, Akhil and his goons came to the police station and starting wreaking havoc and held Jayanta at gun point.
-Iman comes to the police station and is shocked to see Jayanta held at gun point, when she came to rescue him Akhil's goons held her at gun point too.
-Akhil threatens to kill Iman if Jayanta doesn't release Gogna.
-Having no other choice Jayanta is forced to release Gogna but warns Akhil that one day he and Gogna will pay for their sins.
+When Jayanta discovers this, he arrests Gogna and punishes him in the police station.
+But Akhil Ghosh, a local political leader, orders him to release Gogna.
+When Jayanta refuses to do so, Akhil and his goons come to the police station and wreak havoc, and even hold Jayanta at a gun point.
+Iman comes to the police station and tries to rescue Jayanta, but Akhil's goons hold her at a gun point too.
+Akhil threatens to kill Iman if Jayanta does not release Gogna.
+Having no other choice, Jayanta is forced to release Gogna but warns Akhil that one day he and Gogna will pay for their sins.
 To take necessary steps against Gogna and Akhil, Jayanta files a request for an IPS officer to be posted in Sundarpur to deal with those goons.

-Ranajay gets posted to Sundarpur and learns about Gogna's misdeeds from Jayanta and warns him to stay away from Iman.
+Ranajay gets posted to Sundarpur and learns about Gogna's misdeeds from Jayanta and warns Gogna to stay away from Iman.
 Meanwhile, Jayanta decides to postpone his retirement to assist Ranajay in arresting Gogna.
-Iman is upset with this decision and blames Ranajay, leading to them having a heated conversation.
+Iman is upset with this decision and blames Ranajay, leading to an argument.

-On the other hand, Ranajay's brother Badshah's is going to marry a dejected Roopkatha, who is sad as Ranajay didn't contact her and thinks him to be a cheater.
+On the other hand, Ranajay's brother, Badshah's marriage fixed with Roopkatha, who is sad as Ranajay didn't contact her and believes that he played with her.
 Ranajay learns about Badshah's wedding and decides to visit Kolkata for a few days.
-He's shocked to see that Roopkatha is Badshah's bride whereas Roopkatha is also shocked to learn that Ranajay is Badshah's brother.
+He is shocked to see that Roopkatha is Badshah's bride whereas Roopkatha is also surprised to learn that Ranajay is Badshah's brother.